 Well, good folks gather round.
 As well as giving much needed flavour and heat to your favourite baked goods; ginger contains gingerol, a compound that we associate with the healing properties of ginger.
-There are many ailments ginger is reputed to help with, but most commonly recognised are these:
+Ginger has been used for over 5000 years to treat a range of ailments and so today there are many ailments ginger is still reputed to help with.
+Most commonly recognised are these:

-Well known for helping to alleviate morning sickness, ginger, especially in a tea with some lemon, is a great way for keeping nausea and vomiting at bay.
+The most common and well established use of ginger throughout history must be for that of alleviating nausea and actually vomiting.
+Because of this it is well known for helping to alleviate morning sickness.
+Ginger, especially in a tea with some lemon, is a great way for keeping nausea and vomiting at bay.
 Works well for seasickness too, if you happen to be a sailor or going on a ferry at some point.

-Ginger has anti-inflammatory properties that mean it is great for reliving pain in tires muscles.
+Ginger has anti-inflammatory properties that mean it is great for reliving pain in tired muscles.
+It can also help decrease inflammation and swelling and in some cases osteoarthritis and rheumatism.
 It is also reported to be just as useful as Ibuprofen in easing menstrual pains.
 Inflammation is believed to be at the cause of health issues such as heart disease, so a little ginger every now and then can help you overall.

 I, for one, eat a lot this time of year.
 Not in the festive season anymore but in the cold and rain a good roast dinner is always welcome.
 If you happen to overindulge on potatoes or pie this January and end up feeling unsettled in the gut, try a little ginger to give your digestive system a nudge in the right direction.